roderickperez/open-DARTS/paper.md

 ## HPC

 The most computationally expensive part of openDARTS is written in C++.
-This allows the user to use parallelization using openMP for multi-core systems and GPU acceleration using NVIDIA CUDA.
+This allows the user to use parallelization using openMP for multi-core systems.

 ## Python